bhavya814/chatbot/README.md

 Future Enhancements

-✅ Add a GUI using Flask, Tkinter, or Streamlit.✅ Integrate with Telegram, Discord, or WhatsApp.✅ Convert into a voice-based chatbot using speech_recognition.✅ Store chat history for model improvements.
+✅ Add a GUI using Flask, Tkinter, or Streamlit.✅ Convert into a voice-based chatbot using speech_recognition.✅ Store chat history for model improvements.

 License